 We believe the available data tells a very different story.
 Recent release of key data enables levels of bTB to be considered over the 2010-2020 period.
 These data suggest that herd breakdowns were under control in the High Risk Area well before badger culling could have become effective.
 The big picture suggests only that badger culling cannot be said to have worked.
 There is no evidence.
 Defra have dismissed claims that the data (including the 2020 cull data that they hold secret) show that the badger culls have failed.
 They don’t want to release it until later this year, once culling has started.

 We are pleased to say on 9th May, the Court of Appeal granted permission for a Judicial Review of an aspect of the 2020 challenge to the “Next Steps” policy.
 This relates to government breaching its duties under the NERC Act 2006.
 You can read more about this on our 14th May blog, with further information coming soon, together with an appeal for funding.
 A further case is stayed on that outcome.
 In recent weeks, a challenge to the new consultation has been under consideration and legal advice has been engaged with a view to taking prompt action if appropriate.
 A pre-action letter has now been sent.

 How long can the pointless, counter-productive killing go on?
 According to the 2020 policy, this may continue forever.
 Cattle measures that should have been in place years ago are only being very gradually applied in England, prolonging the agony for farmers.
 How long before the government stops doing exactly what vested interests demand and brings to an end the flagrant misuse of public funds on scapegoating badgers?
 It has to stop.

 The Badger Crowd was formed in 2017.
-It is a voice for the public to challenge incorrect process and procedures surrounding the badger cull.
+It is a voice for the public to challenge incorrect process and procedures surrounding the badger cull and to highlight poor use of science.
 The badger cull is one of the worst wildlife abuses of modern times and we will continue to challenge the wrong decisions surrounding it.